-Your doctor may do some tests from time to time to make sure the medicine is working and to prevent unwanted side effects.
+Your doctor may do some tests from time to time to make sure the medicine is working

 Things you must not do

-Do not use this medicine to treat any other complaints unless your doctor or pharmacist
+Do not take this medicine to treat any other complaints unless your doctor or pharmacist

 Do not give this medicine to anyone else, even if they have the same condition as

 Things to be careful of